EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 they will be assigned in the order they are found in the hostnames file.
 This is the default when a hostnames file is explicitly specified.

+Use `--cluster-prefixed-hostnames` to make each hostname begin with the name of the cluster.
+This can be useful to avoid hostname clashes when running more than one docker cluster on the same host.

 Hostnames may contain only letters (a-z), digits (0-9), and '-'.
 They may be FQDNs, depending on the selected platform.
 Hostnames should be in lowercase; any uppercase characters will be converted to lowercase